dmarti/CAPCA/README.md

 thousands of California advertisers.

-The cost of compliance would be minimal, as social media companies already have the information that they would be required to disclose.
+The cost of compliance would be minimal, as social media companies already collect, store, and report on the information that they would be required to disclose.
 They use this for their own internal reporting purposes and to contribute to industry forums.
-For example, one company showed the extent of this data collection by discussing [research on ad adjacency](https://www.adexchanger.com/platforms/facebook-has-fewer-brand-safety-controls-for-news-feed-ads-on-purpose/).
+One company showed the extent
+of this data collection by discussing [research on ad adjacency](https://www.adexchanger.com/platforms/facebook-has-fewer-brand-safety-controls-for-news-feed-ads-on-purpose/).
 And the companies already maintain a convenient